There are a lot of podcasts about Linux out there. But which ones are worth listening to?

 The Linux Outlaws Podcast

-Much like the Linux Reality Podcast, the Linux Outlaws Show was discontinued a couple of years ago.
+Much like the Linux Reality Podcast, the Linux Outlaws Show [Broken URL Removed] was discontinued a couple of years ago.
 That said, the back-catalogue remains online, and is still worth listening to.

 Hosted by German tech-writer Fabian Scherschel and Liverpool-based writer and broadcaster Dan Lynch, the Linux Outlaws Show enjoyed a solid seven year run.
 What set it apart was it how effortlessly it toed the line between being informative and entertaining.
 Reviews and analysis was accompanied with banter and even reviews of beer.